ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 Information barrier policies are not in effect until they are applied.

-1. As a global administrator or compliance administrator, [connect to Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell?view=exchange-ps).

-2. Run the following PowerShell cmdlets, one at a time:<br>

-    `Login-AzureRmAccount`

-    `$appId="__TODO__"`

-    `New-AzureRmADServicePrincipal -ApplicationId $appId`

-3. When prompted, sign in using your work or school account for Office 365.

-4. In the **Permissions requested** dialog box, review the information, and then choose **Accept**.

-5. Run the `Start-InformationBarrierPoliciesApplication`  cmdlet in the Office 365 Security & Compliance Center.
+1. Run the `Start-InformationBarrierPoliciesApplication`  cmdlet in the Office 365 Security & Compliance Center.

-6. Wait at least 24 hours for the policy to work its way through your data center and services.
+2. Wait at least 24 hours for the policy to work its way through your data center and services.

 ## Verify status of information barrier policies

-1. As a global administrator or compliance administrator, [connect to Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell?view=exchange-ps).

-2. Run the following PowerShell cmdlets, one at a time:<br>

-    `Login-AzureRmAccount`

-    `$appId="__TODO__"`

-    `New-AzureRmADServicePrincipal -ApplicationId $appId`

-3. When prompted, sign in using your work or school account for Office 365.

-4. In the **Permissions requested** dialog box, review the information, and then choose **Accept**.

-5. To verify status for an information barrier policy, run the the `Get-InformationBarrierPoliciesApplicationStatus` cmdlet.
+1. To verify status for an information barrier policy, run the the `Get-InformationBarrierPoliciesApplicationStatus` cmdlet.

-6. To verify status for a specific user, run the `Get-InformationBarrierRecipientStatus` cmdlet.
+2. To verify status for a specific user, run the `Get-InformationBarrierRecipientStatus` cmdlet.

 ## Edit or remove an information barrier policy

 If you want to edit or remove an information barrier policy, you must set the policy to inactive status.

-1. As a global administrator or compliance administrator, [connect to Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell?view=exchange-ps).

-2. Run the following PowerShell cmdlets, one at a time:<br>

-    `Login-AzureRmAccount`

-    `$appId="__TODO__"`

-    `New-AzureRmADServicePrincipal -ApplicationId $appId`

-3. When prompted, sign in using your work or school account for Office 365.

-4. In the **Permissions requested** dialog box, review the information, and then choose **Accept**.

-5. To view a list of current information barrier policies, run the `Get-InformationBarrierPolicy` cmdlet.
+1. To view a list of current information barrier policies, run the `Get-InformationBarrierPolicy` cmdlet.

-6. In the list of results, identify the policy that you want to change (or remove).
+2. In the list of results, identify the policy that you want to change (or remove).
 Note the policy's name.

-7. To set the policy's status to inactive, run the `Set-InformationBarrierPolicy` cmdlet.
+3. To set the policy's status to inactive, run the `Set-InformationBarrierPolicy` cmdlet.

-8. Run the `Start-InformationBarrierPoliciesApplication` cmdlet.
+4. Run the `Start-InformationBarrierPoliciesApplication` cmdlet.

-9. If the process is taking a long time to finish, you can update recipients in Azure Active Directory and wait 30 minutes for FwdSync to occur.
+5. If the process is taking a long time to finish, you can update recipients in Azure Active Directory and wait 30 minutes for FwdSync to occur.
 See [New address lists that you create in Exchange Online don't contain all the expected recipients](https://support.microsoft.com/help/2955640/new-address-lists-that-you-create-in-exchange-online-don-t-contain-all).

 At this point, your information barrier policy is set to inactive.
 You can leave it as is, edit it, or remove it altogether.